OnePointCollab/onecloudplanet_docs/docs/control-panel/cloud-platform/networks/routers/create-router.md

 ![](../../img/routers/2.png)

-3. Enter the name of the future router in the **Router Name** field.
+3. Enter the name of the future router in the **Name Router** field.

 ![](../../img/routers/3.png)